hakkane84/Decentralizer-CLI/README.md

 ### Hosts filter commands

+* `./decentralize filter help`: Shows a walkthrough guide about setting up a Filter
 * `./decentralizer view hosts countries`: Shows the list of country codes of hosts and the number of hosts per country
 * `./decentralizer view hosts versions`: Shows the list of version numbers hosts are using
 * `./decentralizer view hosts [country code]` Shows the list of hosts in the specified country